mmcc1/Vernam/README.md

 # Vernam
 Multiple implementations of the Vernam cipher.
+NET 6 Implementation.

 Currently has two implementations.
 The first uses a typical random key the same length as the file.
 The second implementation employs SHA512 to construct the key.